Relieving Pain with Keller Root Canal Therapy

 Are you experiencing a toothache or sensitivity to hot and cold food or drinks?
 You may benefit from endodontic care.
 A root canal is an endodontic procedure that can help patients with an infected or abscessed tooth achieve good health and wellbeing again.
-Not only is a root canal a common and straightforward procedure, it’s also non-invasive and, with today’s technology, more comfortable than ever before.
+Not only is a root canal a common and straightforward restorative dental procedure, it’s also non-invasive and, with today’s technology, more comfortable than ever before.

 Root Canal Procedure

 During your root canal, our highly trained dentist will thoroughly clean out your tooth, removing all traces of infection as well as your tooth’s nerve.
 Afterward, we’ll fill the tooth with a biocompatible material known as gutta-percha.
 This will replace the nerve material we’ve removed.
 Finally, Dr. McIntosh and her team will place a protective crown over your tooth, restoring its strength, appearance, and functionality while saving the root underneath it.

 After learning that you need a root canal, it’s very common to feel a sense of dread or anxiety.
 But one good way to alleviate your fears is to learn as much as you can about the procedure so you know what to expect.
 With over 15 years of experience as a dentist in Keller, Dr. Sheri McIntosh has performed countless root canals and compiled answers to several root canal FAQ’s below.
 But if there’s anything else you’d like to know, give our team a call.
 Our goal is to help you feel as comfortable as you can about this procedure, from beginning to end!

 Is a Root Canal Painful?